MK735 Mini Server / NAS Chassis

 Features and Specifications

-- Mini-ITX or Mini-DTX motherboard and SFF (half-height) PCI-e cards
+- Mini-ITX or Mini-DTX motherboard and low-profile (half-height) PCI-e cards only

 - Full ATX power supply up to 170mm deep (SFX power supply supported but not recommended due to cable length)